 I have spent many moments in my life crying because I have been misunderstood or spoken to like I was a person without value.
 I have spent many moments complaining about the fact that even the most intelligent and educated people somehow don’t understand what deafness means.

 I am choosing to be part of the solution.
-I am choosing to do my part in helping to advocate for those who need it, and I choose to help others understand what they don’t.
+I am choosing to do my part in advocating for those who need it and helping others understand what they don’t.

 Will you choose to be a bridge and be part of the solution with me?